 Due to the nature of the disabilities of our students and the limited number of students taking state assessments, there is little assessment data available in the AER reports.
 When fewer than 10 students take an assessment, the state does not report the "percentage of student proficient", and few conclusions can be drawn regarding student achievement.
-During the 2022-2023 school year, no students took state assessments.
-Key initiatives that the school is undertaking to accelerate student success include a full school focus on Positive Behavior Interventions and Supports, CORE vocabulary and PODD communication training, MOVE training and implementation, Active Learning model implementation and training, school-wide focus on SEL including training and implementation of Zones of Regulation, Mood Meter, CIRCLE, Elevatus Sexuality Education, Run-Hide-Fight (School Safety) training for staff, increasing parent understanding of the curriculum and trauma informed practices.
+During the 2023-2024 school year, no students took state assessments.
+Key initiatives that the school is undertaking to accelerate student success include a full school focus on interoception, social emotional learning, Run-Hide-Fight (school safety) training and opportunities for practice, Elevatus Sexuality Education, increasing our connection with families to provide more opportunities for our students to practice transition skills within both environments.
 We continue to collaborate with outside agencies that will support our students following public education.